By Lazelle Jones

 Because the Ram ProMaster does not have a front-to-rear driveshaft, Hymer maximized the Aktiv’s interior height by creating a step down from the cockpit; this increases ceiling height by approximately 6 inches.
 Those moving about inside the motorhome will want to be aware of this.

-Over the 1,200 miles I traveled, fuel economy varied depending on the operating conditions.
+Next, over the 1,200 miles I traveled, fuel economy varied depending on the operating conditions.
 For example, on the freeway in stop-and-go morning traffic, fuel economy averaged 13 mpg.
 On Utah back roads, where meandering at moderate speeds permitted me to soak in the view, the Aktiv averaged 19 mpg.

 It took little effort to charge along on the interstate at speeds of 75 mph.
 In addition, the coach was stable when we encountered strong, buffeting winds through the Virgin River Gorge between Las Vegas and sites in southern Utah.